 Using the final research plan as a guide, EPC researchers gather, review, and analyze evidence on the topic from studies published in peer-reviewed scientific journals.
 The EPC then develops one or more draft evidence reviews summarizing the evidence on the topic.
 Members discuss the evidence reviews and use the information to determine the effectiveness of a service by weighing the potential benefits and harms.
 Members then develop a draft recommendation statement based on this discussion.
-The draft evidence review and draft recommendation statement are posted on the Task Force Web site for four weeks.
+The draft evidence review and draft recommendation statement based for four weeks.